maxbirnbacher/HorizonBackbone/README.md

 **THIS SERVICE IS DESIGNED FOR EDUCATIONAL PURPOSE ONLY!
 DO NOT USE IT FOR ILLEGAL PURPOSES!**

-The heart of the Horizon Malware Suite and used for all kinds of things *(currently only for data exfiltration)*.
+The heart of the Horizon Malware Suite and used for all kinds of things.

 ## Roadmap